Fuzzball Documentation

 To retrieve logs produced by this workflow, select the printer job within the workflow, and click the “Logs” option on the right.

-Fuzzball workflow dashboard showing logs from the printer job
+Fuzzball workflow dashboard showing logs from the printer example

 To run this workflow through the CLI you will need access to the Fuzzball CLI.
 You can install it using the Fuzzball CLI installation instructions.